Shenendehowa Central School District: Superintendent

 The board of education also employs a district superintendent who oversees the day-to-day operation of the district and who is responsible for the administration of board policies.
-The current superintendent is Dr L. Oliver Robinson, who received his bachelor's degree from Brown University and his master's degree and doctorate from SUNY Albany.
+The current superintendent is Dr Cecily Wilson-Turner, who received his bachelor's degree from Brown University and his master's degree and doctorate from SUNY Albany.
 He was previously the superintendent of Mohonasen Central School District, and received The Business Review's Best and Brightest Under 40 Award in 2004.